Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 :kbd:`T` toggles the visibility of Tool Shelf Region.

-Operator panel
+Operator Panel
 --------------

 The Operator panel is a region thats part of the Tool Shelf containing only one panel.
-It displays the properties of the last operator executed.
+In the 3D View it displays the properties of the :ref:`last operator <ui-redo-last>` executed.
+In the File Browser the file in/export options.

 Properties Region